Teaching and Learning @ HKU

 General Academic Advising

-A central Academic Advising Office (AAO) (http://aao.hku.hk/) is set up to co-ordinate academic advising initiatives and training across Faculties and to assist students in understanding the university requirements, course enrolment procedures and academic options.
+The Academic Advising and Scholarships Office (AASO) (http://aas.hku.hk/) is a central unit responsible for co-ordinating academic advising initiatives and training across Faculties and to assist students in understanding university requirements, course enrolment procedures and academic options.

 Faculty-based Academic Advising

-- an overall Academic Advising Coordinator and Academic Advising Administrators;
+- an overall Academic Advising and First Year Experience (AA&FYE) Coordinator and an AA&FYE Administrator;

 - Faculty Academic Advisers (FAAs) to meet and discuss issues with new student assigned to them;

-- Faculty Student Advisers (FSAs) who are in their second year or above to work under the guidance of Faculty Academic Advising Coordinators.
+- Faculty Student Advisers (FSAs) who are in their second year or above to work under the guidance of the AA&FYE Coordinators.

 Residence-based Academic Advising